 Each time you find a match, you take the match out of the group.
 At the end of the game, the person with the most matches is declared the winner!

-To play catch phrase, you have to start by assembling two different teams.
+To play Catch Phrase, you must start by assembling two teams.
 The teams don’t have to be the same size.
 Whoever goes first needs to start with the game unit.
 Press the timer button to begin the game.

 Once a word is displayed, the aim is to give clues that will allow your team to guess the word.
 The word can be explained with verbal clues or physical gestures.
 Once the word has been guessed, you pass the unit to the next player.